 The REU Program supports active research participation by undergraduate students in any of the areas of research funded by the National Science Foundation (NSF).
 Students apply directly to REU Sites and should consult the directory for more information.

-The UCSD Financial Aid Office coordinates private, industrial and UCSD scholarships that enable students to engage in special studies or research projects under faculty supervision.
+The UC San Diego Financial Aid Office coordinates private, industrial and UC San Diego scholarships that enable students to engage in special studies or research projects under faculty supervision.
 Learn more »

-Students showcase their research projects and interact with faculty/industry at the annual Engineering Undergraduate REsearch Konference & Assembly (EUREKA) event.
-The campus-wide UCSD Undergraduate Research Conference is another opportunity for students to present their research.
+Students showcase their research projects and interact with faculty/industry at the annual UC San Diego Undergraduate Research Conference.